 Methavalai Sorndaeng Restaurant

 Methavalai Sorndaeng is an old-fashioned Thai restaurant frozen in time, just next to the Democracy Monument, not far from Khao San.
-There are so many Thai restaurants in Bangkok, finding something original for a special occasion is going to be difficult.
-Of course, you might think Rooftop or Fancy place, but we wanted something really Thai and surprisingly different, so we went to Methavalai Sorndaeng.
+There are so many Thai restaurants in Bangkok finding something original for a special occasion will be difficult.
+Of course, you might think Rooftop or Fancy place, but we wanted something Thai and surprisingly different, so we went to Methavalai Sorndaeng.

-Methavalai Sorndaeng restaurant caught our attention several times while driving around old Bangkok… the whole area has a feel of Champs-Elysées at the beginning of a past century, with a long wide street lined by art-deco buildings and the majestic circle of the Democracy Monument.
-The Restaurant with its awnings, terrace, lampposts and name written in red neon lights transports you are in another era.
+Methavalai Sorndaeng restaurant caught our attention several times while driving around old Bangkok… the whole area has a feel of the Champs-Elysées at the beginning of a past century, with a long wide street lined by art-deco buildings and the majestic circle of the Democracy Monument.
+The Restaurant, with its awnings, terrace, lampposts and name written in red neon lights, transports you are in another era.

-Inside Methavalai Sorndaeng, the atmosphere is retro classy and very polite waiters dressed as cruise liners captains glide around in their white jackets.
+Inside Methavalai Sorndaeng, the atmosphere is retro classy and very polite waiters dressed as cruise liner captains glide around in their white jackets.
 Waitresses in traditional Thai dresses and a quartet accompanying a singer with violins, bass and piano playing old tunes from the past add to this surreal ambience.
-As it was our wedding anniversary dinner, we were a first a bit worried, thinking that Thai food usually tastes better in the street, and Thai restaurants with fancy decor are usually tasteless tourist venues.
-So with some apprehension, we just ordered everything that came to our mind, dishes as Thai as possible, just the way we like them.
+As it was our wedding anniversary dinner, we were a bit worried at first, thinking that Thai food usually tastes better in the street and Thai restaurants with fancy decor are usually tasteless tourist venues.
+So with some apprehension, we just ordered everything that came to our mind, dishes as Thai as possible, just the way we liked them.

-And good it actually was! food was promptly served and all were truly Thai, prepared in a traditional way, not too spicy since we are in Bangkok, but just right.
+And good it was! food was promptly served, and all were truly Thai, prepared in a traditional way, not too spicy since we are in Bangkok, but just right.

-The atmosphere was not what you could call trendy and the quartet wasn’t really professional, but it matched the retro atmosphere so well.
-Price is not too high, about 2,500 Baht for 5 dishes and a bit of wine, and we will certainly go again.
+The atmosphere was not what you could call trendy, and the quartet wasn’t professional, but it matched the retro atmosphere.
+The price is not too high, about 2,500 Baht for 5 dishes and a bit of wine, and we will certainly go again.

 Methavalai Sorndaeng Info